samxrl/IATT/README.md

 # IATT

-IATT is an Interpretation Analysis based Transferable Test Generation for Convolutional Neural Networks.
-The workflow of IATT is illustrated in the following figure:
+IATT is an Interpretation Analysis based Transferable Test Generation Method for Convolutional Neural Networks.
+The workflow of
+IATT is illustrated in the following figure:

 ![The Workflow of IATT](/images/workflow.svg "The Workflow of IATT")